salina-t/salina-t.github.io/projects/askus-chatbot.md

   - Google Cloud Platform
   - TypeScript
   - Acceptance Testing
-summary: "The current UH ITS AskUs system relies on keyword searches.
-To improve this process, my team and I constructed a conversational AI chatbot trained on the ITS knowledge base.
-The goal of this project is to elevate user satisfaction, reduce workloads, and optimize support procedures by introducing a more user-friendly interface."
+summary: "The goal of this project is to elevate user satisfaction, reduce workloads, and optimize support procedures by introducing a more user-friendly interface."
 ---

 <div class="text-center p-4">